grame-cncm/guidolib/doc/server/source/options.rst

 	- ``--version``
 		version of the server and of guido

+	- ``--access-control-allow-origin``
+		set 'Access-Control-Allow-Origin' to '*' in http response headers

 	- ``--help``
 		display all of these options in a help message